-- Implement effective risk management policies and procedures in order to identify, measure, manage and monitor risks; - Ensure that the risk profile of an AIF is consistent with the risk limits set for the AIF; - Monitor the liquidity profile of the AIF; - Monitor sustainability risk levels; - · Monitor compliance with risk limits; and - Provide regular updates to senior management concerning: - 1: The consistency of stated profile versus risk limits; - 2: The adequacy and effectiveness of the risk management process; and - 3: The current level of risk of each AIF and any actual or foreseeable breaches of risk limits.
+- Implement effective risk management policies and procedures in order to identify, measure, manage and monitor risks; - Ensure that the risk profile of an AIF is consistent with the risk limits set for the AIF; - Monitor compliance with risk limits; and - Provide regular updates to senior management concerning: - 1.
+The consistency of stated profile versus risk limits; - 2.
+The adequacy and effectiveness of the risk management process; - 3.
+The current level of risk of each AIF and any actual or foreseeable breaches of risk limits.